Isolated and group environment dependence of stellar mass and different star formation rates: Acknowledgements

 \section{Acknowledgements}

-PP acknowledges support from The Government of Tanzania through the Indian Embassy, Mbeya University of Science and Technology (MUST) for Funding and SDSS for providing data.
-UDG is thankful to the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India for awarding the Visiting Associateship of the institute.
+PP acknowledges support from The Government of Tanzania through the India Embassy, Mbeya University of Science and Technology (MUST) for Funding and SDSS for providing data.
+UDG is thankful to the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India for the Visiting Associateship of the institute.